ChristianTonny/spark/docs/remaining-tasks.md

   - Draft a sustainable business model + monetization hypothesis
 - **Product discipline**:
   - Build features you would personally use; define success metrics (SMART goals) per milestone.

+---

+## Progress notes

+- See `docs/implemented-progress.md` for a concise summary of what’s been shipped on this working branch and how to verify it.